gregmagolan/bazel_with_users_node_modules/README.md

-# bazel_with_users_node_modules
-Prototyping using yarn_install & npm_install with user's node_modules folder.

-Using Bazel 'experimental' release with run the target,
+# Simple example of using node_modules in the user's with Bazel

+This is using the managed directories feature added in Bazel 0.26.0 with rules_nodejs 0.30.1.

 ```
-bazel run main
+bazel test ...
 ```